-- Subject: Use of "Surface Conditioning Disks" When Cleaning Engine Gasket Sealing Surfaces and/or Reused Engine Parts - Models: 2018 and Prior GM Passenger Cars and Trucks - Attention: This Bulletin also applies to any of the above models that may be Export from North America vehicles.
+- Subject: Use of Surface Conditioning Disks When Cleaning Gasket Sealing Surfaces and/or Reused Parts - Models: 2020 and Prior GM Passenger Cars and Trucks including Silverado 4500HD, 5500HD and 6500HD (Excluding Chevrolet Medium Duty Low Cab Forward Equipped with Diesel Engine). - Attention: This Bulletin also applies to any of the above models that may be North America Export vehicles.

-This Bulletin has been revised to add the 2018 Model Year and update the information.
-Please discard Corporate Bulletin Number 00-06-01-012F.
+This Bulletin has been revised to add Model Year 2020 vehicles.
+Please discard Corporate Bulletin Number 00-06-01-012I.

-The Use of "Surface Conditioning Disks"
+The Use of Surface Conditioning Disks

-Notice: Do not use abrasive pad/bristle devices to clean the gasket surfaces of engine components.
-Abrasive pads should not be used for the following reasons:
+Notice: Do not use abrasive pad/bristle devices to clean the gasket surfaces of any engine, transmission, transfer case and axles as well as any other component that contains lubricant.
+Abrasive pads should not be used for some of the following reasons:

 - Abrasive pads will produce fine grit that the oil filter will not be able to remove from the oil.
 THIS GRIT IS ABRASIVE AND HAS BEEN KNOWN TO CAUSE INTERNAL ENGINE DAMAGE.
 Abrasive pads can easily remove enough material to round cylinder head surfaces.
-Thi has been known to affect the gasket's ability to seal, especially in the narrow seal areas between the combustion chambers and coolant jackets. - Abrasive pads, wire and abrasive rubber finger wheels can also remove enough metal to affect cylinder head, block, oil pan rail, and intake manifold runner flatness, which can cause coolant and oil leaks and air leaks.
-It takes about 15+seconds to remove 0.203+mm (0.008+in) of metal with an abrasive pad. - Abrasive pads, Abrasive rubber fingers wheels & wire wheels with high speeds grinders produce airborne debris that can travel throughout the shop contaminating other work being performed outside of the immediate work area.
+This has been known to affect the gasket's ability to seal, especially in the narrow seal areas between the combustion chambers and coolant jackets. - Abrasive pads, wire and abrasive rubber finger wheels can also remove enough metal to affect cylinder head, block, oil pan rail, and intake manifold runner flatness, which can cause coolant and oil leaks and air leaks.
+It takes about 15 seconds to remove 0.203 mm (0.008 in) of metal with an abrasive pad. - Abrasive pads, Abrasive rubber fingers wheels & wire wheels with high speeds grinders produce airborne debris that can travel throughout the shop contaminating other work being performed outside of the immediate work area.